Massiccio1/noise/README.md

 # noise
-test with perlin noise and map gengeration
+test with perlin noise and map generation